Glossary of Financial Aid Terms

 Servicer

-The servicer is the party who communicates most with you and oversees all loan administration, including processing payments and managing deferments, etc. A servicer can be the original lender, a new lender who has purchased the loan from the original lender, or a 3rd party who administers the loan program on behalf of a lender.
+The servicer is the party who communicates most with you and oversees all loan administration, including processing payments, managing deferments, etc. A servicer can be the original lender, a new lender who has purchased the loan from the original lender, or a 3rd party who administers the loan program on behalf of a lender.

 Stafford Loan